Moneything Peer To Peer Lending Review

-Yes, by the UK Government’s Financial Conduct Authority under interim permission.
+Yes, by the UK Government’s Financial Conduct Authority under full permissions.
 FCA regulation is nothing like the FSCS (Financial Services Compensation Scheme).
 FSCS covers consumers when they deposit money in banks, the FCA does not.

 The FCA does have the ability to pursue criminal action against companies which violates its standards.
 The FCA is not a government entity and it’s funded by the very companies it regulates.

 How Do I Sign Up / Any Offers?